xasandilands/xasandilands/README.md

 ## Current projects
-Currently, I am working on a CPU emulator in C++.
-You can look at my work done so far here: https://github.com/xasandilands/CPU-emulator
+Currently, I am working on a redis in C++, you can take at look at my current progress here: https://github.com/xasandilands/CPU-emulator

 ## Previous projects